STRETCHING TO IMPROVE YOUR WELLBEING

 Stretching helps supply nutrients and blood flow to the muscles which helps to reduce muscle soreness and increases the speed of recovery.

 If you feel tired at your desk or are feeling a little bit low in energy, get up and do a few stretched to help you boost your energy.
 When we are sat for long periods of time our muscles shorten and we start to feel more lethargic.
-Check this article for a list of functional stretches to perform at work (coming soon)

 As we have already established, stretching aids the movement of blood around the body.
 The greater movement of blood circulation helps promote cell growth and organ function.
 The heart rate will also lower since it doesn’t have to work as hard and blood pressure will become more even and consistent.